Meet the Bakashana Grantees with Sponsors. Want to learn more about what it means to be a sponsor? Visit our Sponsor Expectations page.

 Joy Kabwe

-Thank you to Joy’s Full Sponsor, Fred Dunfey!
+Thank you to Joy’s Full Sponsor, Alex Dunfey!

 Joy will graduate in 2025.
 She is being raised by her single Mom.
 She loves to sing and dance and her favorite proverb is: “Don’t count your chickens before they are hatched!”
 She calls her Mother her most important role model.